Unique knowledge and tools

-Since we often work in safety-critical environments, safety ergonomics is an important field of expertise.
-In this we combine personal safety and system safety.
+Since we often work in safety-critical environments, safety ergonomics is an important field of work.
+Here we combine personal safety and system safety.

 Intergo has a clear vision of the relationship between man, technology and organisation.
 We call this vision Life-Cycle Ergonomics™.